45 BEST Things To Do In Banff In Winter

 Ice Skate on Lake Louise

 One of the best things to do in the winter in Banff is ice skate on Lake Louise.
-Seriously, it’s one of the most beautiful places in the world, so you have to take a whirl among Mount Victoria and the lake.
+It’s one of the most beautiful places in the world, so even if you’re not a skater you should still take a whirl among Mount Victoria and the lake.

 If you’re not much of a skater, don’t worry – Lake Louise freezes completely every winter, allowing you to walk on the lake and explore the area.